rmsmportier/CMSCI120Base/chapter3.md

             incorrect_msg = "Do not remove assignment statement for variable *b*.")

 test_function("print", index=1,
-            not_called_msg = "Did you remove the call to print?", incorrect_msg = "Check the operator you used to *add* the two values.")
+            not_called_msg = "Did you remove the first call to print?", incorrect_msg = "Check the operator you used to *add* the two values.")

 test_function("print", index=2,
-            not_called_msg = "Did you remove the call to print?", incorrect_msg = "Check the operator you used to *subtract* the two values.")
+            not_called_msg = "Did you remove the second call to print?", incorrect_msg = "Check the operator you used to *subtract* the two values.")

 test_function("print", index=3,
-            not_called_msg = "Did you remove the call to print?", incorrect_msg = "Check the operator you used to *multiply* the two values.")
+            not_called_msg = "Did you remove the third call to print?", incorrect_msg = "Check the operator you used to *multiply* the two values.")

 test_function("print", index=4,
-            not_called_msg = "Did you remove the call to print?", incorrect_msg = "Check the operator you used to find remainder when dividing the two values.
+            not_called_msg = "Did you remove the fourth call to print?", incorrect_msg = "Check the operator you used to find remainder when dividing the two values.
 The operator is called a modulus.")

 success_msg('Excellent work!!
 Let\'s keep going.')